yahoo/Oak/README.md

 ```

 ### Minimal Key
-Oak requires a key that can represent a negative infinity according to the user-defined comparision among the keys.
-The requested minimal key is a key of type 'K' considered by the given comparators smaller then any other key (serialized or in the object mode).
-Minimal key is requested to be passed for the builder creation.
+Oak requires a minimal key that can represent negative infinity according in the user-defined comparision among the keys.
+The requested minimal key is of type 'K', and is considered by the given comparator to be smaller than every other key (serialized or not).
+The minimal key is passed as a parameter during builder creation.

 ### Comparator
 After a Key-Value pair is inserted into Oak, it is kept in a serialized (buffered) state.
-However, Oak gets input key as an object, serialization of which is delayed until proved as needed.
+However, Oak's API gets the input key as an object, the serialization of which is deferred until it proves to be required.
 Thus, while searching through the map, Oak might compare between keys in their Object and Serialized modes.
-Oak provides the following interface for a special comparator:
+Oak provides the following interface for such a comparator:
 ```java
 public interface OakComparator<K> {